 How to Prepare Vegetable Garden Beds for Winter

 The first order of business when getting the garden ready for winter is sanitation.
 Remove any spent crop detritus and compost.
 Break everything down into smaller pieces and mix in shredded leaves to create a balance of nitrogen to speed up decomposition.
 Do not incorporate any plants that show signs of disease or insect problems, as they will infiltrate the compost pile and cause future problems.
 Dispose of these in the trash or burn them if allowed to do so in your region.

 Also, thoroughly weed the garden but don’t compost the perennial weeds.
 They will likely reseed themselves and become the bane of your existence if you use the compost in the garden the successive season.

-Other items on the list of winter prep for vegetable gardens are to remove any unused stakes, ties, and trellises and allow to air dry before storing.
-This is also a great time to clean and oil gardening tools.
+Other items on the list of winter prep for vegetable gardens are to remove any unused stakes, ties, and trellises and allow to air

 At this time in your veggie garden winter preparation, it’s time to think of your soil.
 You may wish to have the soil tested to see if and what type of amendment would be most beneficial.
 Depending upon the test results, soil improvement may be needed with the addition of lime, organic matter or fertilizer.